Internet privacy: Levels of privacy

 There are also several governmental organizations that protect an individual's privacy and anonymity on the Internet, to a point.
-In an article presented by the FTC, in October 2011, a number of pointers were brought to attention that helps an individual internet user avoid possible identity theft and other cyber-attacks.
-Preventing or limiting the usage of Social Security numbers online, being wary and respectful of emails including spam messages, being mindful of personal financial details, creating and managing strong passwords, and intelligent web-browsing behaviors are recommended, among others.
+In an article presented by the FTC, in October 2011, a number of pointers were brought to attention that help an individual Internet user avoid possible identity theft and other cyber-attacks.
+Preventing or limiting the usage of Social Security numbers online, being wary and respectful of emails including spam messages, being mindful of personal financial details, creating and managing strong passwords, and intelligent web-browsing behaviours are recommended, among others.

 Posting things on the Internet can be harmful or expose people to malicious attacks.
 Some information posted on the Internet persists for decades, depending on the terms of service, and privacy policies of particular services offered online.
-This can include comments written on blogs, pictures, and websites, such as Facebook and Twitter.
+This can include comments written on blogs, pictures, and websites, such as Facebook and X (formerly Twitter).
 Once it is posted, anyone can potentially find it and access it.
-Some employers may research a potential employee by searching online for the details of their online behaviors, possibly affecting the outcome of the success of the candidate.
+Some employers may research potential employees by searching online for the details of their online behaviors, possibly affecting the outcome of the success of the candidate.